Daniel-J-S/Data-Structures-and-Algorithms/hash-table/index.md

 Sometimes, two or more keys can get mapped to the same index; this is called a collision.
 In order to address this, one thing we could possibly do is add the data at that index to a list; in many cases a linked list is used.
 This can sometimes increase the lookup time since we'd have to iterate over the list to find the appropriate piece of data.

+In summary, the performance of a Hash Table in regards to most aspects such as being able to perform various services on it's data is highly dependent upon the hash function.

+Also, the size of the Hash Table can also have an effect on the performance as well.

 <br>
 <br>